 Accredited American Legion service officers are specially trained to provide expert assistance, free of charge, to veterans and their families.
 While the majority of a service officer’s work involves application for VA disability benefits, these compassionate professionals also provide information, referrals and resources on education, employment and business, death benefits and other important topics.

 The District has several Basic and Accredited Service Officers that can assist you.
 Your first step in receiving assistance would be to contact your local American Legion Post and speak with the Post Service Officer.
 If you need the assistance of an Accredited American Legion Service Officer, the Post Service Officer will assist you in contacting the right person for assistance.

-The District works to provide as much training to Service Officers as possible.
-The Department of Virginia offers Basic Service Officer Training online in addition to Legion Members in the first quarter in Washington, D.C., and in the summer in Indianapolis each year.
-For information on Service Officer training, contact your District Service Officer, Steve Botello, Post 10, 703-335-9013.
+The District works to provide as much training to Veteran Service Officers as possible.
+The Department of Virginia offers Basic Service Officer Training online.
+In addition American Legion National provides training semi-annually in Washington, D.C. and in Indianapolis, IA.
+For information on Veteran Service Officer training, contact your District Service Officer, Scott Morse Post 2001, 703-347-5888.